maxiin/Ordis-Prime/README.md

 - Current sortie status

 ## Commands
-- iscomp - If weapons used to make other
+- iscomp - Check if a certain weapon is a crafting component for another one.
-- time - Show Cetus and Earth current time
+- time - Get the current time on Cetus and Earth.
-- sortie - Get current sortie mission detail
+- sortie - Get the details on the current Sortie.
-- news - The last news from warframe
+- news - The lastest news from warframe.
-- alerts - Shows the missions of type alert
+- alerts - Shows the Alert missions.
-- baro - Shows the void trader items or when will he appear
+- baro - Shows the Void Trader items or when he will appear.
+- darvo - Get Darvo's current deal.
+- wiki - Makes a search on Warframe\'s wiki page.